jdmar3/inls718/schedule.md

 title: Schedule
 ---

 The annotations for these readings provide insights into the articles as well as suggest sections on which you should focus.
 These readings and annotations are adapted from the syllabi of Barbara Wildemuth and other SILS faculty and instructors.

 Introduction and Basic Concepts
 -------------------------------

 ## Tuesday, August 18

-### \#1: Trends in human information interaction research
+### <span id="session1"></span>\#1: Trends in human information interaction research

 These two brief articles were written as part of the 10th anniversary celebration (in 2009) of the Special Interest Group on Information Needs, Seeking, and Use of the American Society for Information Science & Technology.
 Together, they provide a brief historical overview of the general directions taken in information behavior research.

 Wilson, T.D.
 (2010).
 Fifty years of information behavior research.
 *Bulletin of the American Society for Information Science & Technology,